Avocados and Pets

 Avian and Avocado Toxicity

-According to Lee, birds such as canaries, parakeets, cockatiels and large parrots are extremely susceptible to persin toxicity.
+According to Brutlag, birds such as canaries, parakeets (budgerigars), and cockatiels are extremely susceptible to persin toxicity.
+Just 1 gram of fruit has been shown to cause agitation and feather pulling in parakeets.

-Owners should avoid feeding their birds fresh avocado or even packaged, ready-to-serve guacamole.
+Owners should avoid feeding their birds any avocado.

 If caught in time, your bird can receive treatment for avocado poisoning; however, due to a bird’s high metabolic rate and unique anatomy (including air sacs), many birds do not survive once exposed to avocado or other dangerous poisons.